Skip to content

 }

-Key understanding: The execution environment of an ISR is "constrained."
+Key Takeaway: The execution environment of an ISR is "constrained."
 You must assume that any operation that might cause blocking or exceptions is fatal.

 Since we cannot use locks, how do we safely access shared data in an ISR?
 The answer is: atomic operations.

-Before using atomic operations, first confirm that they are implemented in a lock-free manner on your platform:
+Before using atomic operations, first confirm that they are implemented lock-free on your platform:

 cpp